qTox/qTox/MAINTAINING.md

 - Update download links on https://tox.chat to point to the new release.
 - Write a short blog post for https://github.com/qTox/blog/ and advertise the post on Tox IRC channels, popular Tox groups, reddit, or whatever other platforms.
+- Open a PR to update the Flatpak manifest of our [Flathub repository] with the changes from [`./flatpak/io.github.qtox.qTox.json`].
+- Comment to the PR with `bot, build` to execute a test build
+- After the build passed for qTox on all architectures on [the Flathub build bot], merge the PR into the master branch of our [Flathub repository].

 # How to become a maintainer?